 Setting up a new iPhone 11 from scratch

 If you don’t have an old iPhone or iPad to copy settings from, you’ll need to do things manually.
 After turning on your iPhone for the first time, follow the prompts to choose your iPhone’s language, connect to your Wi-Fi network, and enter your Apple ID password.
-Once you arrive at the home screen, it’s time to take a look at our post on setting up your new iPhone X the right way, which will walk you through the most important settings and tweaks.
+Once you arrive at the home screen, it’s time to take a look at our post on setting up your new iPhone from scratch, which will walk you through the most important settings and tweaks.

 Setting up your new iPhone 11 is easy.
 In fact, these days it’s so easy that you might prefer to quickly set it up as a new iPhone, instead of restoring it right away, so you can start playing with it quicker.
 Then, when you’re ready, you can reset it, let the restore run overnight, and wake up to a fresh new iPhone in the morning.